Integrating Reward Maximization and Population Estimation: Sequential Decision-Making for Internal Revenue Service Audit Selection: Evaluation Protocol

-\textbf{Cumulative reward} is simply the total reward of all arms selected by the agent across the entire time series.
+\textbf{Cumulative reward ($R$)} is simply the total reward of all arms selected by the agent across the entire time series $\mathbb{E}\left[\left(\sum_{t}^T \sum_k^K r_{a_k}\right)\right]$.
 It represents the total amount of under-reported tax revenue returned to the government after auditing.
 This is averaged across seeds and denoted as $R$.

-The \textbf{percent difference} is the difference between the estimated population average and the true population average: $100\% * (\hat{\mu} - \mu^*) / \mu^*$.
-We denote $\sigma_{PE}$ to be the standard deviation of the percent difference across random seeds (see more explanation in Appendix~\ref{app:pd}). $\mu_{PE}$ is absolute mean percent difference across seeds. $\sqrt{|\mu_{PE}|_2^2}$ is the root mean squared percent difference across every prediction (years and seeds).
+\textbf{Percent difference ($\mu_{PE}$, $\sigma_{PE}$)} is the difference between the estimated population average and the true population average: $100\% * (\hat{\mu} - \mu^*) / \mu^*$. $\mu_{PE}$ is absolute mean percent difference across seeds (bias). $\sigma_{PE}$ is the standard deviation of the percent difference across random seeds.

-The \textbf{no-change rate} is the percent of arms that yield no reward (we round down such that any reward $<$\$200 is considered no change).
-We note that the no-change rate is of some importance.
+\textbf{No-change rate ($\mu_{NR}$)} is the percent of arms that yield no reward where we round down such that any reward $<$\$200 is considered no change $\mu_{NR} = \mathbb{E}\left[\left( (1/T) \sum_t^T (1/K) \sum_{k}^K \ind\{r_{a_k} < 200)\}\right]\right)$.
+NR is of some importance.
 An audit that results in no adjustment can be perceived as unfair, because the taxpayer did not commit any wrongdoing~\citep{lawsky2008fairly}.
-It can have adverse effects on future compliance~\citep{nochange,lederman2018does}. $\mu_{NR}$ is the average no change rate across seeds.
+It can have adverse effects on future compliance~\citep{nochange,lederman2018does}. $\mu_{NR}$ is the average NR across seeds.

-We also use \textbf{rank adjusted reward efficiency} (RARE) to evaluate how well the learned model ranks taxpayer audits based on risk and, for regression models, level of misreporting.
-This applies to model-based methods and is used to assist hyperparameter selection.
-See Appendix~\ref{app:rare}.